Lasionycta calberlai: Description

-The wingspan is 21–25 mm.Warren (1914) states calberlai Stgr.
+The wingspan is 21–25 mm.
+Warren (1914) states calberlai Stgr.
 (17 e).
-Forewing dull greyish fuscous, with a faint brown tinge; median area darker; a short black streak from base below cell; claviform stigma black-edged, continued as a black streak to outer line; upper stigmata of the ground colour, with paler rims; the cell brown black; submarginalline pale grey, not dentate; hindwing greyish fuscous.
+Forewing dull greyish fuscous, with a faint brown tinge; median area darker; a short black streak from the base below cell; claviform stigma black-edged, continued as a black streak to outer line; upper stigmata of the ground colour, with paler rims; the cell brown black; submarginalline pale grey, not dentate; hindwing greyish fuscous.
 A small and obscure species confined to the Tyrol and the Campagna, Italy.
 Larva grey brown, darker on dorsum and between the segments; dorsalline pale, interrupted, with dark margins; lateral line white; spiracles black with white rings; feeds on Clematis vitalba.